-Under the Company's Acquisition Note, milestone payments of \$2.5m USD and \$5m USD became due on October 1, 2019 and October 1, 2020 respectively.
-The Company had intended to fund these Acquisition Note milestone payments through its Facility with HSBC.
-Consistent with the year ended September 30, 2019, the Company was prohibited from making a payment on the Acquisition Note using funds made available under the Facility as originally intended in order to meet the commitments to the Vendor.
+Under the Company's Acquisition Note, milestone payments of \$7.5 million USD have become due.
+The Company had intended to fund the Acquisition Note milestone payments through its Facility with HSBC.
+Consistent with the year ended September 30, 2020, at December 31, 2020, the Company was prohibited from making a payment on the Acquisition Note using funds made available under the Facility as originally intended in order to meet the commitments to the Vendor.
 The Company was also unable to use cash on hand to make the payment to the Vendor without being offside on covenant calculations.

 When entering into the AquaGuard purchase agreement and the Facility, the Company, the Vendor, and HSBC entered into a subordination agreement which provides that no Acquisition Note amounts will be due if the Company is in breach of the Facility agreement.
 The Vendor can only make a claim against the Company for non-payment under the Acquisition Note in accordance with the terms of the subordination agreement.
 The Acquisition Note, as outlined in the subordination agreement, is unconditionally and irrevocably deferred, postponed and subordinated in all respects until repayment in full has been made to HSBC, and therefore the Vendor currently has no recourse under the subordination agreement.
+The Company continues to repay the Facility with HSBC in accordance with the terms and conditions of the Facility, which is currently scheduled to be fully repaid by March 2024.

-As noted above, as of September 30, 2020, the Company did not meet certain covenants related to the Facility with HSBC under the original Facility agreement.
-Subsequent to September 30, 2020, the Company obtained a waiver from HSBC related to the covenant breaches as of the year end.
-The Company is currently forecasting that it will not meet these covenants at various times in Fiscal 2021 as well.
+As noted above, as of December 31, 2020, the Company did not meet certain covenants related to the Facility with HSBC under the original Facility agreement.
+Subsequent to December 31, 2020, the Company obtained a waiver from HSBC related to the covenant breaches as of the year end.
+The Company is currently forecasting that it may not meet all of these covenants at various times in Fiscal 2021 which will require that future waivers be obtained.
 Should the Company not be successful in obtaining future waivers, the Company would be in default of the Facility and HSBC could request repayment of principal and interest at any time.
-While the Company has a history of requesting and obtaining waivers, no assurances can be provided that the company will be able to continue to obtain waivers and therefore payment may be demanded on the outstanding loan amounts which results in a material uncertainty that may cast significant doubt upon the Company's ability to continue as a going concern and whether assets will be realized and liabilities extinguished in the normal course of business at the amounts stated on the consolidated financial statements.
+While the Company has a history of requesting and obtaining waivers, no assurances can be provided that the Company will be able to continue to obtain waivers and therefore payment may be demanded on the outstanding loan amounts which results in a material uncertainty that may cast significant doubt upon the Company's ability to continue as a going concern and whether assets will be realized and liabilities extinguished in the normal course of business at the amounts stated on the consolidated financial statements.
 While the Company believes that based on cash on hand and amounts available under the HSBC operating line, it has sufficient future cash flow to support its operating needs for the near future, without access to remaining funds from the Facility, the Company may not generate sufficient operating cash flows to be able to repay the Acquisition Note, should it become due and payable without refinancing this liability, or through the issuance of additional equity of the Company.
 While the Company does not anticipate the need to raise capital, this may be required.

-In addition, the Company has a \$1m facility available through the BCAP with the BDC.
+In addition, the Company has a \$1m facility available through the Business Credit Availability Program ("BCAP") with the Business Development Bank of Canada ("BDC").
 The Company is able to draw against this facility and make payments related to the repayment of other debts and working capital.
 If the BCAP funds are not drawn on, or before, March 29, 2021, the facility will expire.